arpitiiitv/DS_GENAI_PRESENTATIONS/ACE_Project/README.md

 A comprehensive, interactive presentation about Agentic Context Engineering (ACE) - a revolutionary approach to self-improving language models through context adaptation rather than weight updates.

+**Part of the DS_GENAI_PRESENTATIONS collection** - A repository showcasing Data Science and Generative AI projects.

 ## 🎯 Overview

 This presentation covers the complete ACE methodology, including: